Please note: The 2020 excavation has been cancelled – click here for details.

-During the eight-week summer excavation season guided tours take place at 11am, 1pm and 3pm on weekdays and 11am and 3pm at weekends.
+During the summer excavation season guided tours take place at 11am, 1pm and 3pm on weekdays and 11am and 3pm at weekends.

 There is no need to book spaces on the daily tours – just turn up on site in time for the scheduled start.